Effects of Resolution and Local Stability on Galactic Disks: I. Multiple Spiral Mode Formation via Swing Amplification: Results

 \subsection{Toomre Q vs. Resolution}

 In Figure~\ref{fig:q_fmean}, we compare the effects of resolution and gravitational disk instability over time.
 We show the growth of gravitational instabilities, defined by $\langle F_{\mathrm{sum}}\rangle(R<15\kpc)$, for the r1 and r2 models, along with the corresponding initial minimum Toomre $Q$ value.
 The size of each circle increases with time.
 The lower-resolution (r1) models appear in the left panel, while the higher-resolution (r2) models are presented in the right panel.
-The initial circles in r1 models start from $>1\%$ as already presented in Figure \ref{fig:fmean1}, and their $\mFsum$ gradually grows in time.
+The initial circles in r1 models start from $>1\%$ as already presented in Figure \ref{fig:fmean1}.
+Despite the initial Toomre $Q < 1$, the $\mFsum$ in our models increases \emph{gradually} over time, in contrast to razor-thin disk models where perturbations develop rapidly with $Q<1$.
+Indeed, disk thickness provides stabilizing effects, rendering the range of Toomre $Q$ values from 2D simulations not directly comparable to those in 3D models \citep{romeo92, romeo11, romeo13}.
+Moreover, the resolution clearly exerts a considerable influence on stability and spiral formation, as evidenced by comparing the temporal evolution of $\mFsum$ in the `r1' and `r2' models.

-The growth trend of non-axisymmetric structures over time is measured using the slopes from these models except the c14 model because model r2c14 rapidly forms a bar and undergoes even buckling instability, which significantly fluctuates the amplitude of Fourier modes.
+The growth trend of non-axisymmetric structures over time is measured using the slopes from these models except the c14 model because model r1c14 rapidly forms a bar and undergoes a mild buckling instability, which significantly fluctuates the amplitude of Fourier modes.
 We apply linear fitting to the circles at each time snapshot from 0 to $2$ Gyr.
 The resulting slopes appear in Figure \ref{fig:slope}.
-Overall, the growth trend does not differ dramatically between the two resolutions, except around 1 Gyr, where model r2c14 initiates bar formation and consequently experiences a rapid increase in $\mFsum$.
+Overall, the growth trend does not differ dramatically between the two resolutions.